-A practice management system is software that is used for billing.
+A practice management system is software that is used for scheduling patients, billing and running reports on the numbers in your practice.
 For a overview of the billing cycle read this post.
 Why should you care about the ease of the practice management system?
 Because you want to get paid with the least amount of data entry as possible!

 The purposes of the practice management system are to:

 1. Enter patient demographic data and insurance information.
 If your PM system is compatible with your EHR, the information you enter transfers over to your EHR.
 Here’s my post on how to choose a EHR.

 2. Verify patient eligibility and financial responsibility (if there is a deductible and how much has been met, or what the copay or coinsurance is)

 3. To post charges (for each patient seen, the ICD 10 and CPT codes).
 You definitely need to get a PM system that is compatible with your EHR so the codes automatically transfer over, which saves a ton of manual labor as well as reduces room for error).

 4. To view confirmation reports from your clearinghouse (where charges are sent from the PM system, before the clearinghouse transmits them to insurance companies) to make sure charges are accepted.

 5. To be able to print paper claims (on CMS 1500 forms) for payers that don’t accept electronic charges

 7. To post insurance payments.
 These come as EOBs (explanation of benefits).
 If they come on paper then you have to look up the patient and manually enter in four or five different items for each patient.
 If you get EOBs electronically, they are called ERAs (electronic remittance advice) and with the click of two buttons or so, all of the patients on the EOB have their payments post.